 Fulbright NEXUS Program for the Western Hemisphere

-Up to twenty outstanding scholars and practitioners from the U.S. and abroad will be selected as Fulbright NEXUS Scholars to participate in the program through an open competition.
-One-third of grantees will be selected from the United States, and two thirds will originate from Western Hemisphere countries other than the United States.
-Program activities will commence in November 2012 and conclude in September 2013.
-The competition for 2012 - 2013 is closed.
+Up to twenty outstanding scholars and practitioners from the region will be selected as Fulbright NEXUS Scholars to participate in the program through an open competition.
+Up to five of the grantees will be selected from the United States, up to five will be selected from Brazil, and the remaining ten will originate from other countries in the Western Hemisphere.
+Program activities will commence in June 2014 and conclude in May 2016.

-The Fulbright NEXUS Program provides a platform for scholars from across the region to engage in collaborative thinking, analysis, problem-solving and multi-disciplinary research in one of three inter-related topics:Science, Technology and Innovation, Entrepreneurship, and Sustainable Energy.
+The Fulbright NEXUS Program provides a platform for scholars from across the region to engage in collaborative thinking, analysis, problem-solving and multi-disciplinary research in one of five topics related to climate change and adaptation strategies: Renewable Energy, including micro-grid innovations; Social and Behavioral Adaptation to Climate Change; Measuring Climate Change and its Impacts (metrics and standards); Climate Change and Biodiversity; and, Climate Change and Food and Water Security.

 Successful candidates will include rising scholars or practitioners active in the academic, public or private sectors that demonstrate outstanding qualifications and a record of experience and accomplishment in an area clearly related to one of the designated research themes.
 Applicants must be conducting current research relevant to the program's themes and objectives, be open to exploring and incorporating comparative, interdisciplinary approaches in their investigations, and interested in developing collaborative activities with other Fulbright NEXUS Scholars.